What is IBS-C?

 - Do not give IBSRELA to children who are less than 6 years of age.
 It may harm them.

-- You should not give IBSRELA to patients 6 years to less than 18 years of age.
+- You should not give IBSRELA to children 6 years to less than 18 years of age.
 It may harm them.
 IBSRELA can cause severe diarrhea and your child could get severe dehydration (loss of a large amount of body water and salt).

 - Do not take IBSRELA if a doctor has told you that you have a bowel blockage (intestinal obstruction).